|MEETING PLACE:||Hells Canyon Grand Hotel, 621 21st Street, Lewiston, Idaho, 83501|

 - 4 nights catered camping

-- One large waterproof bag to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall).
+- One large waterproof bag to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L).
 Your Sleep Kit will come already packed in a second waterproof bag, which will be waiting for you at the river.
 Your remaining gear, therefore, must fit in the one provided.

-- Sleep kit consisting of a sleeping bag, ground tarp, sheet, pillow and pillowcase and sleeping pad is pre packed and will be waiting for you at the river
+- Sleep kit consisting of a sleeping bag with sheet liner, ground tarp, sheet, pillow and pillowcase and sleeping pad is pre packed and will be waiting for you at the river

 - Personal flotation device (PFD) which must be worn at all times on the river in compliance with safety regulations